CISecurity/ArtifactExpressions/artifacts/macos/macos.pwpolicy59_v1.rst

   +-------------------------------------------+-------------------------------------------+
   | ``notGuessablePattern_datatype``          |                                           |
   +-------------------------------------------+-------------------------------------------+

-:emphasis:`are governed by a constraint allowing only the following values:`
+  :emphasis:are governed by a constraint allowing only the following values:
     - boolean
     - float
     - int
     - string
     - version
     - set

-:emphasis:`NOTE: The following parameters:` +----------------------------------+-----------------------------------+
+:emphasis:NOTE: The following parameters:
+  +----------------------------------+-----------------------------------+
   | ``target_user``                  | ``username``                      |
   +----------------------------------+-----------------------------------+